Trump’s approval rating remains below 50% in Wisconsin

 Vermont Sen. Bernie Sanders, who won the Democratic presidential primary in Wisconsin in 2016, had 48% support compared with 44% for Trump.
 No other Democratic candidate came out ahead of Trump.

-Franklin cautioned that the poll measures only current voter attitudes and is not a predictor of what might happen in the election that’s more than a year away.
 The numbers are particularly likely to change given the high percentage of voters who said they didn’t know enough about other Democratic candidates to form an opinion, Franklin said.

 On the economy, more people — 37% — said they thought it would get worse over the next 12 months compared with those — 26% — who thought it would improve.
 Thirty-three percent said they thought it would stay the same.